General Electric: A Wicked Chinese Trade War This Way Comes

 Source: Twitter.com

-General Electric's huge Long-term investment in China
+General Electric's huge long-term investment in China

 General Electric is targeting billions of dollars in new sales in China.
 The company has been working with China for over 100 years.
 The global giant plans to have more than $10 billion in revenue and $10 billion in sourcing with regards to China in the near future.
 See chart below.